-inmates of state or federal correctional/rehabilitation institutions located in the district;
+inmates of State or federal correctional/rehabilitation institutions located in the district;

-full-time students attending a postsecondary educational institution in the district who have not demonstrated through documentation a verifiable interest in establishing permanent residency; and students attending under the provisions of a chargeback or contractual agreement with another community college.
+full-time students attending a postsecondary educational institution in the district who have not demonstrated through documentation a verifiable interest in establishing permanent residency; or students attending under a chargeback or contractual agreement with another community college.

-Residency - Special State Provisions.
+"Special State Provisions".
 Students shall be classified as residents of the State without meeting the general 30-day residency provision if they are: